ashispapu/CarND-Vehicle-Detection/README.md

 ### Discussion

-Getting the right combination of parameters to make the code work on the video pipeline was bit challenging .Feature extraction played a major role and combining results of different feature extractors  was  a good learning point .I observed HOG and spatial binning are very crucial for this project .
+Getting the right combination of parameters to make the code work on the video pipeline was a bit challenging .Feature extraction played a major role and combining results of different feature extractors  was  a good learning point .I observed HOG and spatial binning are very crucial for this project .

 Two more things are the sliding window  technique and  removing false positives from the video frames also very important .

 My future course of action would be to implement the same with deep learning object detection and recognition techniques , which is more robust .

-It's new learning experience all together with types of features from the images .
+It's new learning experience all together with different types of features from the images .

 Thank you !